Tawfiqh/aerialWallpapers/README.md

 Built off of https://github.com/JohnCoates/Aerial

 # Usage
-The final result is available: https://aerial-screensavers.netlify.com
+The final result is available here: https://aerial-screensavers.netlify.com

-Can also build it yourself with
+Can  build it yourself with
 ```sh
 ./run.sh; open index.html
 ```